2019 World Matchplay Odds and Betting Preview

 Title Going North?

-Scottish pair, Gary Anderson and Peter Wright, who linked together to win the PDC World Cup of Darts for their nation recently, are both near the top of the ante-post betting for the World Matchplay title at 10/1 with Betfred for Anderson, while William Hill and 888Sport offer 11/1 on Wright, who is looking for just his second PDC major title in an excellent career.
+Scottish pair, Gary Anderson and Peter Wright, who linked together to win the PDC World Cup of Darts for their nation recently, are both near the top of the ante-post betting for the World Matchplay title at 10/1 with Betfred for Anderson, while William Hill offer 11/1 on Wright, who is looking for just his second PDC major title in an excellent career.

 Gary Anderson has overcome recent concerns over his fitness in recent months after stepping out of the game to cure some issues with his back.
 Anderson is now back playing consistently again and should well be in the mix to repeat his win at the Winter Gardens from last year.